Reading and Vision Loss

 Lend Us Your Ears: Reading by Listening

 Not many people realize that the earliest phonograph records were created specifically to provide spoken recordings for people who could not read because they were blind.
-Recorded music came later, but recording text for use by people with vision loss continues today.
+Recorded music came later, but recording the written word for use by people with vision loss continues today.

-Audio books and a new generation of listening devices have been a bonanza for readers with limited vision and an increasingly popular reading option for sighted audiences, as well.
-Think of those people you've noticed jogging or sitting next to you on the bus happily plugged into portable cassette or CD players, iPods, or even cell phones.
+Audio books and a new generation of listening devices are a bonanza for readers with limited vision and an increasingly popular reading option for sighted audiences, as well.
+Think of those people you've noticed jogging or sitting next to you on the bus happily plugged into portable CD players, iPods, or even cell phones.
 Any one of them might just as well be listening to Stephen King as Stevie Wonder.
-Indeed, almost any popular novel or nonfiction book, not to mention most general interest and trade magazines and newspapers, can be experienced in a variety of accessible, inexpensive audio formats.
+Indeed, almost any popular novel or nonfiction book, not to mention most general interest and trade magazines or newspapers, can be experienced in a variety of accessible audio formats.

-Even if you've always been uncomfortable with audio technology and electronics, you're almost certain to find an option you feel comfortable with.
+Even if you've never used audio technology and electronics, you're almost certain to find an option you can feel comfortable with.

-Talking Books is a service provided by the National Library Service for the Blind and Physically Handicapped (NLS).
-Launched in 1933 and sponsored by the Library of Congress, NLS is a national network of cooperating libraries that distributes books on cassettes to people with vision loss.
+Launched in 1933 and sponsored by the Library of Congress, the National Library Service for the Blind and Physically Handicapped (NLS) is a national network of cooperating libraries that distribute recorded books to people with vision loss.
 These books are loaned and mailed free of charge, and are played on machines provided by the NLS program.
 The books come in special containers that can easily be mailed back free of charge.
 Talking Books can also be downloaded from the BARD website for play on the Digital Talking Book Player via a USB thumb drive or on portable players compatible with the NLS format.
 To apply for this service, call (800) 424-8567, go to the NLS website, or visit your local library.
 BARD Mobile is available in the App Store for iOS devices such as the iPod Touch, the iPhone or the iPad.

 Commercial Audio Books

-Not a physical piece of media, like a cassette or CD, at all, these are digital (electronic) files that contain the same content as conventional audio books but can be downloaded onto a personal computer.
-Once downloaded, these files can be listened to on the computer or transferred to a portable listening device, such as an MP3 player.
+Not a physical piece of media, like a cassette or CD, at all, these books are digital files that contain the same content as conventional audio books but can be downloaded onto a personal computer or a portable device such as an MP3 player.
 Apps for the iPhone, iPad or iPod Touch make the download and listening process seamless for many audio books.

 If you're not technically oriented, the digital option may sound forbidding, but it does have advantages that make it worth exploring.
 The main advantage is navigation.
-Cassettes and CDs offer no simple way to move backward or forward in the text as you would with a hard-copy print book.
-Digital playback is infinitely more flexible, allowing the user to jump back or forward by chapter or page.
+CDs offer limited movement backward or forward within the text.
+Digital playback is infinitely more flexible, allowing the user to jump back or forward by chapter or sometimes by page.
 You can even set digital bookmarks that let you find a particular passage instantly.

-Here is information to help you learn more about Digital Audio Books:
+Here is more information to help you understand downloadable Audio Books:

-- Digital Audio Books are recorded electronically and stored in files on a CD-ROM, on the Web, or downloaded to your own computer.
+- Electronic Audio Books are recorded electronically and stored in files on the Web, or downloaded to your own computer.

-- They are especially designed for people who are blind or have low vision and use the DAISY (Digital Accessible Information SYstem) format.
+- Sometimes hhey are especially designed for people who are blind or have low vision and use the DAISY (Digital Accessible Information SYstem) format.

 - This format has encoded markers for chapters, subheadings, paragraphs, and other codes that help the listener navigate through the book and even to bookmark passages of interest.